AbdulkerimA/calculator_with_php/README.md

 # calculator_with_php
-a simple calculator developed using php
+is a project to develop a basic calculator using PHP that can do basic math like +,-,* and /